Menu Close

 Side Effects of Heroin Abuse

 A lingering danger during the country’s current opioid epidemic is heroin.
 Often, those who abuse opioid painkillers will eventually turn to heroin when they have run out of other options.
 The difference here is that heroin can only be acquired by illegal means, which adds another level of danger to this potent drug.
 Just like its other opioid counterparts, heroin is highly addictive and can lead to a number of physical, mental, and social issues if a person uses the drug continuously for a period of time.
-In this post, we’ll go over the many potential side effects of heroin abuse.
+Let’s take a closer look at the many potential side effects of heroin abuse and why heroin addiction treatment is so important.

 The Heroin High